 - excess burden of taxation and tax incidence

-The first part of this module provides an introduction to statistical concepts and methods and the second part introduces a wide range of techniques used in a variety of quantitative subjects.
-The key concepts of inference including estimation and hypothesis testing will be described as well as practical data analysis and assessment of model adequacy.
+The first part of this module provides you with an introduction to statistical concepts and methods.
+The second part introduces a wide range of techniques used in a variety of quantitative subjects.
+The key concepts of inference including estimation and hypothesis testing will be described, as well as practical data analysis and assessment of model adequacy.